How Long Can You Go With Bone-on-Bone Knee Pain?

 Some individuals find relief from bone-on-bone knee pain by taking certain supplements, such as glucosamine and chondroitin sulfate.
 These supplements are believed to help improve joint function and reduce discomfort.

-It’s important to remember that each person’s experience with bone-on-bone knee pain is unique, and what works for one individual may not work for another.
-Therefore, we always recommend that you counsel with a healthcare professional to develop a personalized treatment plan that addresses your specific needs and goals.
+Each person’s experience with bone-on-bone knee pain is unique, and treatments that work for one may not work for another.
+We recommend consulting a healthcare professional to create a personalized treatment plan tailored to your specific needs and goals.

 Signs of Arthritis in the Knees